casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 -------------
 In this tutorial will go over building a simple spectrometer using CASPER DSP and hardware yellow blocks for RFSoC.

 This tutorial assumes that the casper-ite is familiar wth the :doc:`RFDC Interface <./tut_rfdc>` tutorial.
 This also assumes that the CASPER development environment is setup for RFSoC as described in the :doc:`Getting Started <./tut_getting_started>` tutorial.
 A brief walkthrough of example of the spectrometer design, software control of the spectrometer will be given in this tutorial.
-However, it is also beneficial to become learn how to interact with the FPGA using ``casperfpga`` as demonstrated in the :doc:`simulink platform introduction <./tut_platform>`.
+However, it is also beneficial to learn how to interact with the FPGA using ``casperfpga`` as demonstrated in the :doc:`simulink platform introduction <./tut_platform>`.

 A spectrometer is an analysis filter bank that takes for its input a time domain signal and transforms it to a frequency domain representation.
 In digital systems, this is typically achieved by utilising the FFT (Fast Fourier Transform) algorithm.
 However, with a modest increase in compute, better spectral bin performance can be improved by using a Polyphase Filter Bank (PFB) based approach.